aws/aws-cdk-rfcs/text/0605-eks-rewrite.md

 `grant()` functions are introduced to replace the awsAuth.
 It’s implemented using Access Entry.

-Grant Admin Access to an IAM role
+Grant Cluster Admin Access to an IAM role

 ```
-cluster.grantAdmin('adminAccess', roleArn, eks.AccessScopeType.CLUSTER);
+cluster.grantClusterAdmin('adminAccess', role);
 ```

-You can also use general `grantAccess()` to attach a policy to an IAM role/user.
+You can also use general `grant()` to attach a policy to an IAM role/user.
 See https://docs.aws.amazon.com/eks/latest/userguide/access-policies.html for all access policies

+For example, grant Admin Access to a namespace using general `grant()` method

 ```
-# A general grant function is also provided, where you can explicitly set policies.
-cluster.grantAccess('adminAccess', roleArn, [
+cluster.grant('namespaceAdmin', role, [
-  eks.AccessPolicy.fromAccessPolicyName('AmazonEKSClusterAdminPolicy', {
+  eks.AccessPolicy.fromAccessPolicyName('AmazonEKSAdminPolicy', {
-    accessScopeType: eks.AccessScopeType.CLUSTER,
+    accessScopeType: eks.AccessScopeType.NAMESPACE,
+    namespaces: ['foo', 'bar'],
   }),
-]);
+])
 ```

 ### Use existing Cluster/Kubectl Handler